-The Standard & Poor's ("S&P") rating is in relation to long-term corporate credit and unsecured debt while the Dominion Bond rating System ("DBRS") rating relates to senior unsecured debt.
+The Standard & Poor's ("S&P") rating is in relation to long-term corporate credit and unsecured debt while the Dominion Bond Rating System ("DBRS") rating relates to senior unsecured debt.

 In March 2012 S&P affirmed the Company's 'A negative' rating and 'Stable' outlook.
-This rating reflects the S&P's positive view of the Company's monopoly position, regulatory support and stable cash flows offset by the economic uncertainty and the limited history of the regulator.
-The stable outlook reflects S&P's expectation of predictable cash flows and credit metrics in a stabilizing environment.
+This rating reflects S&P's positive view of the Company's current position as the sole provider of generation services, and the Company's licenced position as the sole provider of T&D services.
+The rating also reflects S&P's positive view of regulatory support and stable cash flows offset by the economic uncertainty and the limited history of the regulator.
+The 'Stable' outlook reflects S&P's expectation of predictable cash flows and credit metrics in a stabilizing environment.

-In March 2012 DBRS affirmed the Company's 'A' credit rating while maintaining the categorisation of low with a 'Stable' trend.
+In July 2012 DBRS affirmed the Company's 'A' credit rating while maintaining the categorisation of low with a 'Stable' trend.
 Considerations for the rating were a supportive regulatory framework, solid credit metrics and a good economic area with stable load growth.
 Impacting the rating were such factors as hurricane event risk and small size of customer base.